There is an annual resurrection of the Hafrsfjord Vikings in the shape of a market, a “kaupang”. It has become very

 We are going to the innermost bay of Hafrsfjord, called Møllebukta.
 Here a creek flows into the sea, old beech trees tower high above us and across the sandy beach the three “Swords in Rock” rise from a rocky outcrop in memory of the Battle of Hafrsfjord in the year 872.

 A large number of tents stood on both sides of the creek.
 Here they stayed, the Viking descendants, for three days on end.
 This is an annual rally, taking place on the second weekend of June.

-The Viking market, or festival, boasts: “A great atmosphere filled with the sounds, smells and other sensations inspired by the Viking era.
+The Hafrsfjord Vikings market, or festival, boasts: “A great atmosphere filled with the sounds, smells and other sensations inspired by the Viking era.
 The sound of hammer against anvil and screaming warriors, the aroma of freshly made Viking sausages and dried spice plants, beautiful costumes and colorful handicrafts are part of these impressions.”

 And they are certainly right.

 The program is varied, and fascinating for visitors of all ages.
 Many will appreciate fights and archery.
-The bangs are loud as well when real swords and axes with full force are beaten against protective shields.
+The bangs are loud as well when the Hafrsfjord Vikings beat real swords and axes with full force against protective shields.
 Some shields looked like they had been employed in many fights before.

 Children will love to climb up on the back of a Viking horse, or listen to saga narratives.
 Musicians wander around summoning the crowd for a party.

-The tent walls are opened up and reveal a wealth of handicraft products: Bows, knives, glass, ceramics, jewelry, carpets, fabrics, woven textiles and so on.
-Viking fights obviously act as a draw for even more visitors, but otherwise the festival is characterized by the market and what Viking life in reality consisted of – peaceful trade across national borders.
+The tent walls open up and reveal a wealth of handicraft products: Bows, knives, glass, ceramics, jewelry, carpets, fabrics, woven textiles and so on.
+Viking fights obviously act as a draw for even more visitors.
+Otherwise the festival is characterised by the market and what Viking life in reality consisted of – peaceful trade across national borders.

 Viking festivals elsewhere